-From the architect.
+Text description provided by the architects.
 The first regional headquarters branches for Moroccan bank, BMCE (Banque Marocaine du Commerce Exterieur) have opened in Rabat and Casablanca, with a further branch in Fez due to complete shortly – they are the first buildings by Foster + Partners to be completed in Africa.
 The banks’ contemporary interior is wrapped by a traditional, energy efficient envelope and their design is based on a modular system, which utilises local materials and craftsmanship to create a striking new emblem for BMCE.

 The design follows a ‘kit-of-parts’ approach, with variations in colour and scale according to the bank’s location.
 Each building comprises a concrete frame, with an entrance colonnade and a series of bays repeated on a modular grid.
 The bays are enclosed by glazed panels and 200mm-deep screens, which provide shade and security.
 The screens are cut from sheets of stainless steel – a special low-iron mixture that does not heat up in the sun – which are curved to create a geometric design, based on traditional Islamic patterns.